 Steampunk fans will be familiar with Girl Genius, Phil and Kaja Foglio’s long-running webcomic.
 The series has not a flying aircraft carrier per se but a flying fortress, called Castle Wulfenbach, that can hold entire airships in its vast hangar bays.
 It is the headquarters of Baron Klaus Wulfenbach, the tyrant of Europe.

-A smaller version of this can be found in the 2008 game Turning Point: Fall of Liberty, where a German Flugzeugträger carries a complement of fighter jets and smaller patrol zeppelins.
+A smaller version can be found in the 2008 game Turning Point: Fall of Liberty, where a German Flugzeugträger carries a complement of fighter jets and smaller patrol zeppelins.

 In the world of The Magnificent Kotobuki (2019), airships ferry goods between distant parts of the world.
 Each carries a squadron of fighter planes in its belly to defend against sky pirates.